 Some argue that it’s cheaper to buy produce at supermarkets because of the mass production.
 But that’s not always the case.
 Use your receipts and be honest here – how much do you really spend on produce?

-Can you afford to prepay?
+Can you afford to prepay for a CSA subscription?

-Coming up with almost $500 up front to pay for an entire season’s subscription (which is the best deal in the long run) is tough.
+Coming up with around $500 up front to pay for an entire season’s subscription (which is the best deal in the long run) is tough.
 BUT, if you know you want to do this, you can start saving now and commit to next year.
 The theory is no different than buying a half cow or a large bulk order from Azure.
 If something is important enough to you, you’ll find a way to make it happen, right?
 In this case, the only thing different is what you’re getting in return.

 How limited is your access to organic produce?